nornagon/airpaint/README.md

 - Export to more formats (PNG, TXT)
 - Palette import/export
 - Sync to Google Drive / Dropbox / local server
+- Lots of keyboard shortcuts from REXPaint are missing